SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/sync/sync-configure-default-values.md

 1. **ERP Field**: here you select which field in the ERP system you want to define a default value for.

 1. **Set default value**: Check here to set a default value for the ERP field you selected above.
-Once you have checked here, you set the default value underneath.
+After you have checked here, you set the default value underneath.

 1. **Ask user for value**: check here to allow the user to enter a value.